-The deadline for starting the MFA program in fall 2020 is December 4, 2019.
-Click here to be directed to our Graduate Admission site for more information.
+The deadline for applying to begin an MFA program in Fall 2021 will be announced in Summer 2020.
+Click here to visit our Graduate Admission site for more information on applying.

 GRE scores are required only if your undergraduate GPA is below 3.0.
 If your GPA is 3.0 or higher, you need not submit GRE scores with your application.

 At this time, our program admits students for fall semester only.

 At this time, we do not accept transfer students and we do not offer transfer credits.

 Yes.
 We offer tours of LMU’s Playa Vista campus, where most graduate classes are held, on Wednesdays by request.
 Tours are led by current MFA students who can answer your questions about LMU SFTV and its programs.
 Click here to request a tour.

 We finalize acceptances and wait list offers by early April each year.
 You will be notified of our decision via email from LMU’s Graduate Admissions office.